esimov/dithergo/README.md

   -t	Option to export the tresholded image (default true)

 ```
-You can run all the dithering algorithms at once, or you can run a specific one from the `cmd` directory.
+You can run all of the supported dithering algorithms at once, or you can run a specific one from the `cmd` directory.

-### Examples:
+### Results:
 |  Input  |
 |:--:|
 |<img src="https://raw.githubusercontent.com/esimov/dithergo/master/input/david.jpg" height="250">|